gretaegan/MS1-flightschool/README.md

 * The code was mostly written by myself.
 * The images used were taken by me during my time as a student pilot in Flight School.
-* I used Bootstrap Documentation for the code on my contact form https://getbootstrap.com/docs/4.0/components/forms/ was the form provided and slightly modified by me.
+* I used Bootstrap Documentation for the code on my contact form [Bootstrap form](https://getbootstrap.com/docs/4.0/components/forms/) was the form provided and slightly modified by me.
 * My logo was a generic flight school logo taken from https://depositphotos.com/stock-photos/flight-school.html?filter=all and heavily edited.
  I used the outline of the aircraft as a stencil to create my own logo in Paint3D.
- * 'Academind' on Youtube for his Bootstrap Navbar tutorial https://www.youtube.com/watch?v=23bpce-5s8I that I watched many times when my Navbar was not working!
+ * 'Academind' on Youtube for his Bootstrap Navbar tutorial [here](https://www.youtube.com/watch?v=23bpce-5s8I) that I watched many times when my Navbar was not working!
  * I referenced https://www.w3schools.com/howto/howto_css_parallax.asp for information on how to create a parallax scrolling effect with my hero image.